UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/Documentation/ServerConfiguration.md

 This is the URL that the server thinks visitors will be accessing it from.
-It is important for this to be correct for security reasons, and for a couple other things that assume we can create URLs for vistors.
+It is important for this to be correct for security reasons, and for a couple other things that assume we can create URLs for visitors.
 During development on your local machine, this would be something like `http://localhost:9000`, but in production, it would look something like `https://a.real.website.com`.